Compare bank accounts

 Bank account or savings account: Which do you need?

-A bank account (also called a transaction account) and a savings account are 2 different types of accounts that serve different purposes.
+A bank account (also called a transaction account) and a savings account are two different types of accounts that serve different purposes.
 A bank account is a transaction product designed for daily use to buy things in stores, withdraw from ATMs, pay bills, transfer money to friends and receive your salary or wages.
 A bank account comes with a debit card but typically doesn't pay interest on your money (although there are some rare examples of bank accounts that do pay interest, such as the Macquarie Transaction Account).

 A savings account is another account that you can link to your bank account.
 A savings account pays interest on the money in the account as it's designed to help you save.
 It doesn't come with a debit card as it's not meant to be used as a transaction account for purchases and day-to-day spending.